 In 2015, the Nisga'a Nation and British Columbia entered into negotiations regarding the purchase of the upland, a long-term lease of the foreshore at Nasoga Gulf and the addition of the Nasoga Gulf upland to Nisga'a Lands.
 Canada has indicated support for this initiative subject to concluding its obligations to consult.
 Should the transaction be concluded, the Nisga'a Final Agreement would apply to the Nasoga Gulf upland, including concurrent application of federal, provincial, and Nisga'a law.
-In 2016, WSN passed resolutions directing that funds be made available to complete the purchase.
-The terms of the draft purchase and sale agreement, and the long-term lease, are confidential until all terms have been finalized and the transfer is complete.
+In 2016, WSN passed resolutions directing that funds be made available to complete the draft purchase.
+The terms of the purchase and sale agreement, and the long-term lease, are confidential until all terms have been finalized and the transfer is complete.
 The proposed land transactions are contingent on provincial consultation with potentially impacted First Nations.
+During the reporting period, this proposal remained under discussion.